Frederick the Great: Military theory

 Frederick was an influential military theorist whose analysis emerged from his extensive personal battlefield experience and covered issues of strategy, tactics, mobility and logistics.
-Austrian co-ruler, Emperor Joseph II wrote, "When the King of Prussia speaks on problems connected with the art of war, which he has studied intensively and on which he has read every conceivable book, then everything is taut, solid and uncommonly instructive.
+Emperor Joseph II wrote, "When the King of Prussia speaks on problems connected with the art of war, which he has studied intensively and on which he has read every conceivable book, then everything is taut, solid and uncommonly instructive.
 There are no circumlocutions, he gives factual and historical proof of the assertions he makes, for he is well versed in history."

 Robert Citino describes Frederick's strategic approach:

-"In war ... he usually saw one path to victory, and that was fixing the enemy army in place, maneuvering near or even around it to give himself a favorable position for the attack, and then smashing it with an overwhelming blow from an unexpected direction.
+In war ... he usually saw one path to victory, and that was fixing the enemy army in place, maneuvering near or even around it to give himself a favorable position for the attack, and then smashing it with an overwhelming blow from an unexpected direction.
 He was the most aggressive field commander of the century, perhaps of all time, and one who constantly pushed the limits of the possible.

 The historian Dennis Showalter argues: "The King was also more consistently willing than any of his contemporaries to seek decision through offensive operations."
-Yet, these offensive operations were not acts of blind aggression; Frederick considered foresight to be among the most important attributes when fighting an enemy, stating that the discriminating commander must see everything before it takes place, so nothing will be new to him.
+These offensive operations were not acts of blind aggression; Frederick considered foresight to be among the most important attributes when fighting.

-Much of the structure of the more modern German General Staff owed its existence and extensive structure to Frederick, along with the accompanying power of autonomy given to commanders in the field.
-According to Citino, "When later generations of Prussian-German staff officers looked back to the age of Frederick, they saw a commander who repeatedly, even joyfully, risked everything on a single day's battle – his army, his kingdom, often his very life."
-As far as Frederick was concerned, there were two major battlefield considerations – speed of march and speed of fire.
-So confident in the performance of men he selected for command when compared to those of his enemy, Frederick once quipped that a general considered audacious in another country would be ordinary in Prussia because Prussian generals will dare and undertake anything that is possible for men to execute.
+Much of the structure of the modern German General Staff owed its existence and design to Frederick, along with the accompanying autonomy given to commanders in the field.
+According to Citino, "When later generations of Prussian-German staff officers looked back to the age of Frederick, they saw a commander who repeatedly, even joyfully, risked everything on a single day's battle – his army, his kingdom, often his very life.".
+As far as Frederick was concerned, there were two major battlefield considerations—speed of march and speed of fire.
+Confident in the performance of men he selected for command when compared to those of his enemy, Frederick once quipped that a general considered audacious in another country would be ordinary in Prussia because Prussian generals will dare anything that is possible for men to execute.

 After the Seven Years' War, the Prussian military acquired a formidable reputation across Europe.
-Esteemed for their efficiency and success in battle, the Prussian army of Frederick became a model emulated by other European powers, most notably by Russia and France.
-To this day, Frederick continues to be held in high regard as a military theorist and has been described as representing the embodiment of the art of war.
+Esteemed for efficiency and success in battle, it became a model emulated by other European powers, particularly Russia and France.
+Frederick continues to be held in high regard as a military theorist and has been described as representing the embodiment of the art of war.